Skip to Content

 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 One of our good friends always has a big Halloween party where costumes are mandatory, the games ridiculous enough to get ensure everyone gets a laugh and everyone has a fun time.
 Naturally we want to do our part and we can’t only show up in costume!
-We also want to bring something fun to drink that will help set the mood.
+We also want to bring something fun and spooky to drink that will help set the mood.
+Try some more like our Halloween Punch, Blue Halloween Cocktail, or Eye Candy!

 We were looking for a costume theme for this years party and hit on the idea of a mad professor!
-The mad professor theme worked out really well for us as we had found these really great little novelty glassware that looked like lab beakers, which just might be perfect for serving a fun Halloween themed cocktail out to our friends!
+The mad professor theme worked out really well for us as we had found these really great little novelty glassware that looked like lab beakers, which just might be perfect for serving a fun Halloween-themed drink out to our friends!

 Scotch Halloween Cocktail

-To make these dry ice cocktails, we started out using a bit of fresh local apple cider.
+To make these dry ice cocktail recipes, we started out using a bit of fresh local apple cider.
 Apple cider is one of those flavors that really fits its season.

-Speaking of warm brown spirits, we went with a combination of a scotch and amaretto as the base of this cocktail.
-The amaretto brings a sweet nutty character to these dry ice cocktails.
+Speaking of warm brown spirits, we went with a combination of Scotch and amaretto as the base of this cocktail.
+The amaretto brings a sweet nutty character to these dry ice cocktails (remember the dry ice is optional here!)
 It seems to counter the natural tartness of the apple cider.
-A splash of scotch brings a dark toasty edge and the peaty smoke flavor reminded us of a cool fall evening around a fire pit with friends!
+A splash of Scotch whisky brings a dark toasty edge and the peaty smoke flavor reminded us of a cool fall evening around a fire pit with friends!

-Not only was the cranberry juice a nice red, the addition of the cranberry juice bringing just the right amount of sourness that rounded out these dry ice cocktails.
+Not only was the cranberry juice a nice red, the addition of the cranberry juice bringing just the right amount of sourness that rounded out these dry ice drinks.
+Then, we wanted to punch up the red color, so we used some Peychaud’s Bitters that add some great red color to the drink!

-What Ingredients are Needed for the Professor’s Poisoned Apple Cocktail?
+What Ingredients are Needed for the Poisoned Apple Cocktail?

 A healthy dose of Peychaud’s Aromatic Bitters brought the finishing touch, with the hints of licorice (hey this is a Halloween drink after all!) tart cherry and clove.
 They bring a complex bit of floral bitterness to the Professor’s Poisoned Apple.
 Not only does the Peychaud’s bring a great flavor, it also happens to have a nice red color that when combined with the cranberry juice turns the cocktail a brilliant red.